 This day have I perfected your religion for you, completed My favor upon you, and have chosen for you Islam as your religion.
 (5:3)

 I have much more to say to you, more than you can now bear.
 But when he, the Spirit of Truth, comes, he will guide you into all truth.
 He will speak only what he hears, and he will tell you what is yet to come.
 He will bring glory to me by taking from what is mine and making it known to you.
 (John 16:12-14)

 Since Jesus (peace be upon him) indicates that the Counselor will not come unless Jesus himself, leaves, it is virtually impossible for the Counselor to be the Holy Ghost, as some Christian scholars contend.
 The Holy Ghost occurs in Scripture before, during, and after Jesus’ life, so it cannot be that Jesus must leave for the Holy Ghost to arrive.
 It is already there.
 Similar to the "prophet like Moses" in Deuteronomy 18, this Counselor "will speak only what he hears."
 Through the Qur’an, the final revelation of Allah, and through the sunnah, Muhammad is the one to guide us "into all truth."
 And both the Qur’an and hadith tell us "what is yet to come."
 As for glorifying Jesus, Allah tells us in 3:56 that the Qur’an clears Jesus of the lies and speculation surrounding his life and his death.
-There are a number of remaining references to Prophet Muhammad in the Bible, one where he is even mentioned by name in the original Hebrew (Song of Songs 5:9-16)!
+There are a number of remaining references to Prophet Muhammad in the Bible, one where in the original Hebrew (Song of Songs 5:9-16)!
 "Cheeko mame tah kim, vechulo Mohamadim."
 This means "His language is most sweet, and he is Muhammad."
 In the English translations of the Bible, Muhammad's name is translated as "altogether lovely".

+This day have I perfected your religion for you, completed My favor upon you, and have chosen for you Islam as your religion.
+(5:3)